drslid/EvPortal/README.md

 - **Cloud Backup**: Sync your configurations across different devices and browsers.
 - **Theming Options**: Customize the color and style of your EvPortal to match your vehicle or personal preferences.
-- **Voice Commands**: Hands-free interaction using voice commands to open apps or manage your shortcuts.

 ---